Salah856/System-Design/Design Consistent Hashing.md

 Most keys are redistributed, not just the ones originally stored in the offline server (server 1).
 This means that when server 1 goes offline, most cache clients will connect to the wrong servers to fetch data.
 This causes a storm of cache misses.
 Consistent hashing is an effective technique to mitigate this problem.

+### Consistent hashing

+Quoted from Wikipedia: "Consistent hashing is a special kind of hashing such that when a hash table is re-sized and consistent hashing is used, only k/n keys need to be remapped on average, where k is the number of keys, and n is the number of slots.

+### Hash space and hash ring

+Now we understand the definition of consistent hashing, let us find out how it works.
+Assume SHA-1 is used as the hash function f, and the output range of the hash function is: x0, x1, x2, x3, …, xn.
+In cryptography, SHA-1’s hash space goes from 0 to 2^160 - 1.

+That means x0 corresponds to 0, xn corresponds to 2^160 – 1, and all the other hash values in the middle fall between 0 and 2^160 - 1.